 Load time and buffering is something that is an issue on Crunchyroll as well.
 I’ve been using the app for many years and Crunchyroll, aside from HIDIVE, had the most downtime as well as the most issues with buffering.

-On one particular day, when all other apps were working fine, it took Crunchyroll two minutes to load an episode and it wasn’t until past the three minute mark that it reached full video quality.
-Even though they have their issues, though, Crunchyroll have become somewhat of a necessity for anime fans, especially now that they acquired their biggest competition, Funimation.
+On one particular day, when all other apps were working fine, it took Crunchyroll two minutes to load an episode and it wasn’t until past the three-minute mark that it reached full video quality.
+Even though they have their issues, though, Crunchyroll has become somewhat of a necessity for anime fans, especially now that they acquired their biggest competition, Funimation.

 Video Quality